INSPIRE-MIF/2017.2/GeoJSON/specification.md

 The encoding is also developed with the best practices for [Spatial data on the Web](https://www.w3.org/TR/sdw-bp/) and the [WFS 3.0 standard](https://github.com/opengeospatial/WFS_FES) in mind, for which it should provide a complementary format.

-The encoding does not cover:

-* 3D geometries
-* Coverage/Raster data

 ### Coverage of INSPIRE Themes

 This encoding covers the following themes: